ricoarisandyw/roadmap/README.md

 - cloud database

 BUG :
-- after create and delete node, the position after create again is not correct
+- position of other node after deleting one is not change (not define how it should be)

 ADVANCE :
 - task based on time